AlbertBall/railway-dot-exe/CONTRIBUTING.md

 * Use the imperative mood ("Move icon to..." not "Moves icon to...")
 * A properly formatted commit subject line should always be able to complete the following sentence:
     * This commit will __your commit message here__

-### Editing the Developer Guide

-* If you want access to the source copy of the Developer Guide (used to produce the PDF version on GitHub) just  [Email us](mailto:railwayfeedback@gmail.com) asking for access.

 ## Attributions